The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Policy Function

-To enable shared civic expression without privileging any single identity, while maintaining the visibility, respect, and continuity of existing cultural traditions within public life.
+To enable shared civic expression without privileging any single identity, while maintaining the visibility and continuity of existing cultural traditions within public life.

 Implementation Mechanisms